shinhs2009/Bounty-DApp/README.md

 $ npm run bounty
 ```

 WebApp will run automatically by lite-server.
+Now you can interact with it!